michalwidera/Antlr4ConanExample/README.md

 If you want to see how build this code from scrach on clean system - look at the script.
 There is all builded from scratch.

+## Conan 2.0 Compatibility

+Last change: I've modified conanfile.py to be compatible with conan 2.0 format.
+Currently I've checked it with conan 1.59 and 2.0 - this script is compatible with both of them.